 Compatibility and Installation

-To use this tool, obtain the zip file linked to below, extract the archive and follow the instructions in the file README.md.
-The EDPS is also studying alternative channels that allow for convenient download and submission of suggestions and feedback.
+a) obtain the package file linked to below, extract the archive and follow the instructions in the README.md file.

 Please read carefully the EUPL licensing conditions.
 As stipulated in its Section 7, the EDPS provides this tool on an ‘as is’ basis and without warranties of any kind, including fitness for a particular purpose, absence of defects or errors, or accuracy.

 With the new EU data protection legislation applicable, in particular Regulation (EU) 2016/679 (General Data Protection Regulation, GDPR) and the Data Protection Regulation (EU) 2018/1725 for Union institutions, bodies, offices and agencies, many websites have updated their privacy consent management mechanisms and rethought their personal data processing operations.
 This change, plus personal data breaches on websites, led to an increasing public awareness on privacy issues of websites and resulted in an increasing number of complaints to supervisory authorities.